kczulko/astar/README.md

 5) How do you know that a heuristic is admissable?
 How do you know that a heuristic is monotonic?

+   Heuristic is admissable when *it never overestimates the actual minimal cost of reaching the goal*.
-   Heuristic is admissable when following equation is satisfied (heuristic satisfies consistency rule):
+   Heuristic is monotonic when following equation is satisfied (heuristic satisfies consistency rule):

    h(x) <= d(x,y) + h(y)